-Donald Trump's Team Leaked Robert Mueller's Reported Questions, Report Says, & Really, Dude?
+Donald Trump's Team Might Have Leaked Robert Mueller's Reported Questions, & Really, Dude?

 I've heard some really outrageous things throughout President Donald Trump's time in office, but this is, by far, one of the most incredible topics yet.
 After the questions about Russia’s election interference that Special Counsel Robert Mueller reportedly intends to ask the president leaked on April 30, reports are saying that it was actually Donald Trump's team which leaked Robert Mueller's reported questions to the media.
 I can't make this stuff up, guys.